 The Maidan(square) was where the king and the people met.
 Built as a two story row of shops, flanked by impressive architecture, and eventually leading up to the northern end, where the Imperial Bazaar was situated, the square was a busy arena of entertainment and business, exchanged between people from all corners of the world.
 As Isfahan was a vital stop along the Silk Road, goods from all the civilized countries of the world, spanning from Portugal in the West, to the Middle Kingdom in the East, found its ways to the hands of gifted merchants, who knew how to make the best profits out of them.
 Isfahan tour and naghshe jahan are here.
 Its Isfahan.

 The Royal Square was also admired by Europeans who visited Isfahan during Shah Abbas’ reign.
-Pietro Della Valle conceded that it outshone the Piazza Navona in his native Rome.
+Pietro Della Valle conceded that it outshone like Piazza Navona in his city Rome.

 Situated on the eastern side of Naghsh-e Jahan Square, Sheikh Lotfallah Mosque was constructed between 1602 to 1619 A.D. in Shah Abbas (I)’s era.